How enriched music metadata can boost the engagement of your streaming service?

 • First, you have IDs (identifiers), which are very important to track the streams and collect the royalties.
 It's the most important part in all the music industry.
 And they are not always done properly in all the music industry and we often have problems to fix with IDs.

-As an example you have ISRC (International Standard Recording Code) and ISWC (International Standard Musical Work Code) identifiers.
-ISRC is found in the publisher world as an identifier for products, whereas ISWC is used in the music recording world for the songwriters and composers.
+ISRC is found in the publishing world as an identifier for products, whereas ISWC is used in the music recording world for songwriters and composers.
 From a metadata perspective, having the correct identifying information means artists, musicians and songwriters will be paid.

 • Secondly, there are descriptors.
-You don't only have a title, you also have genre classifications or mood classifications on the track and many other descriptors that could help you to understand what this recording is about.
+You don't only have a title, you also have genre classifications or mood classifications on the track and many other descriptors that could help you understand what this recording is about.

 • The fourth one is not really metadata but you still have to deal with it.
 It's all the data collected around the usage, and all the information a streaming service can collect, such as what this person is listening to at specific times or in a specific area.
 They are collecting a lot of metadata and connecting it in different ways to the other metadata mentioned before.
 So it's important to deal with that as well.